dmcgits/dmcgits.github.io/mds/ISE102/week6_notes.md

 -->
 #### Functions

-Here are some naming conventions for functions:
+Naming case conventions for functions, their variables and their arguments.

 ```cpp
 ////// Functions //////////////////////////////////////